MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/stricoll-wcsicoll-mbsicoll-stricoll-l-wcsicoll-l-mbsicoll-l.md

 ## Remarks

 Each of these functions performs a case-insensitive comparison of *`string1`* and *`string2`* according to the code page currently in use.
-These functions should be used only when there is a difference between the character set order and the lexicographic character order in the current code page and this difference is of interest for the string comparison.
+These functions should be used only when there's a difference between the character set order and the lexicographic character order in the current code page and this difference is of interest for the string comparison.

 `_stricmp` differs from **`_stricoll`** in that the `_stricmp` comparison is affected by `LC_CTYPE`, whereas the **`_stricoll`** comparison is according to the `LC_CTYPE` and `LC_COLLATE` categories of the locale.
 For more information on the `LC_COLLATE` category, see [`setlocale`](setlocale-wsetlocale.md) and [Locale categories](../locale-categories.md).
 The versions of these functions without the `_l` suffix use the current locale; the versions with the `_l` suffix are identical except that they use the locale passed in instead.
 For more information, see [Locale](../locale.md).